Data Compliance and Getting the Board on board

 In addition to changes to policies and systems, we also discussed the challenges of changing company cultures and behaviours.
 GDPR is not just about the policy changes and impact to the general business and customers, but also to employees and internal staff.
 To fully implement a successful GDPR the whole company must be engaged and understand the regulation, from the Board down.

-We recommend businesses engage with an auditing exercise, one that checks the flow of all personal information used by the company.
+We recommend businesses engage with an auditing and data compliance exercise, one that checks the flow of all personal information used by the company.
 This should look at the policies you currently have in place to handle customer information, the policies and procedures that staff must follow when handing information, and finally additional systems to ensure heightened security.
 Most importantly, the security measures needed to protect personal information from cyberattacks are essential – SMEs are prone to such attacks now more than ever before.

 An IASME governance standard check should then follow to determine where the gaps exist in your security (gap analysis) and first steps to compliance to provide a road map for your journey.